 Following the completion of this offering, Advent will continue to indirectly beneficially own more than 50% of the voting power of our common stock.
-As a result, we will be considered a "controlled company" under the listing standards.
-"Controlled companies" under those rules are companies of which more than 50% of the voting power is held by an individual, a group or another company.
-On this basis, we may avail ourselves of the "controlled company" exemption under the corporate governance rules of the .
-Accordingly, we will not be required to have a majority of "independent directors" on our Board as defined under the rules of the nor will we have a compensation committee and a corporate governance and nominating committee composed entirely of independent directors.
-The "controlled company" exemption does not modify the independence requirements for the audit committee, and we intend to comply with the requirements of Sarbanes-Oxley and the , which require that our audit committee be composed of at least three members, one of whom will be independent upon the listing of our common stock, a majority of whom will be independent within one year of listing.
+As a result, we will be considered a "controlled company" under the companies of which more than 50% of the voting power is held by an individual, a group or another company.
+On this basis, we may avail ourselves of the "controlled company" exemption under the corporate governance rules of the "independent directors" on our Board as defined under the rules of the governance and nominating committee composed entirely of independent directors.
+The "controlled company" exemption does not modify the independence requirements for the audit committee, and we intend to comply with the requirements of Sarbanes-Oxley and the that our audit committee be composed of at least three members, one of whom will be independent upon the listing of our common stock, a majority of whom will be independent directors under the applicable rules of the that our audit committee be composed of at least three members, one of whom will be independent upon the listing.
 Our Board has affirmatively determined that are independent directors under the applicable rules of the